GTK SourceView Highlighting

 -->

-XML editing is notoriously a pain in the neck.
-The error reports from the files are not bad, for XML.
+XML editing is notoriously gruelling and will make you psychotic.
+If you use a terminal to launch a test file, the error reports from the files are not bad, for XML.
 They provide a line number and misleading advice.

 Contexts

-Instead of globally searching for regexes, the code searches for a stretch of code, This stretch is called a ‘context’.
-Then the config can do other searches within that stretch.
+The configuration of ‘lang’ files is not conventional regex.
+Instead of searching globally, XML ‘contexts’ are defined.
+These search for a stretch of code, The ‘context’ stretch can have other searches within that stretch.
 And so on, recursively.

 Take a highlighting problem that many of the xxx.lang files address.
 You would like to identify strings.
 Fine, look for opening and closing quotes.